Cascadia’s Role in Reducing Whale Entanglement Along the US West Coast

 Images of humpback whale CRC-16389 during its calf year (left) and three years later in 2018 (right)

-Being able to identify entangled individuals allow us to better understand entanglement durations, survival rates, short and long-term effects, wound/injury healing, and demographics most at risk.
+Being able to identify entangled individuals allows us to better understand entanglement durations, survival rates, short and long-term effects, wound/injury healing, and demographics most at risk.
 You can learn more about our long-term blue and humpback whale population studies, as well as our work on gray whales including the Pacific Coast Feeding Group (PCFG) and the Sounders in Northern Puget Sound.

 Biologists from Cascadia Research and WDFW prepare to examine a dead humpback whale.
 NMFS Permit 18786